nelsonifechukwu/agrive/README.md

 # Make the connections to the web-server
  - Create a profile @ 000webhost
- - Upload the scripts @ /backend to the file manager
+ - Upload the whole files to the file manager
+ - @ /backend/connections will help with database connection
  - Set up database and import the file @ /backend/symmetri_hackathon
  - launch the website